thiloschenkelberg/AI/README.md

-Repository for potential bachelor project in computer science.
+Repository for bachelor project in computer science.

 Check the wiki for introductory information about AI topics.